 A dredging licence is required for any works involving dredging.
 Dredging is defined as including any operation to cleanse, scour, cut, deepen, widen, dredge or take up or remove material from the bed and banks of the Thames.
 Bed levelling, ploughing and hydrodynamic dredging fall within this definition.

-Prior to any application being submitted for maintenance or capital dredging, applicants should submit a request for a sample plan to email@example.com.
-This should contain details of the proposed dredging including a recent hydrographic chart with the dredge box clearly marked and details of the proposed dredge including dredge depth & volume, proposed number of campaigns & the method of dredging proposed.
+Prior to any application being submitted for maintenance or capital dredging, applicants should submit a request for a sample plan by completing the relevant parts of the application form and submitting it and the necessary plans to email@example.com.
 Applicants will either be informed that no sample plan is required or, following discussion and agreement with the MMO, a sample plan provided.
 The requirements of this sample plan must be complied with and the results submitted with any subsequent application.

 The following should be provided with any dredging application: